ckeditor/ckeditor5/docs/framework/abbreviation-plugin-tutorial/abbreviation-plugin-level-1.md

 # Defining a model and a view

-This guide will show you how to create a simple abbreviation plugin for CKEditor 5.
+This guide will show you how to create a simple abbreviation plugin for CKEditor&nbsp;5.

 We will create a toolbar button that lets the users insert abbreviations into their document.
 These abbreviations will use the [`<abbr>` <abbr title="HyperText Markup Language">HTML</abbr> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) with a ‘title’ attribute that will show up in a tooltip when the user hovers over the element.
 You can check the mechanism hovering over the underlined "HTML" text in the previous sentence.